-If you enable this policy, the Internet Explorer Should Check to See Whether It Is the Default Browser.
-Also, the check box on the Programs tab in the Internet Options dialog box appears dimmed and the user cannot change the default browser to IE. If you disable this policy or do not configure it, users can determine whether Internet Explorer will check to see if it is the default browser.
+If you enable this policy, the Internet Explorer Should Check to See Whether It Is the Default Browser check box on the Programs tab in the Internet Options dialog box appears dimmed.
+If you disable this policy or do not configure it, users can determine whether Internet Explorer will check to see if it is the default browser.
 When Internet Explorer performs this check, it prompts the user to specify which browser to use as the default.